AI Assistant Generates Business Logic Code

 Important

-Clean AI Generated Files
+Clean AI-Generated Files

 sponge assistant clean --dir=/path/to/directory